 WHY SHOULD I RECEIVE A VACCINE AGAINST COVID-19?

-Protection!
-For yourself, your family, your friends, and your co-workers.
 A COVID-19 vaccination will help keep you from getting COVID-19 or keep you from becoming seriously ill if you get COVID-19.
-Receiving a COVID-19 vaccination is the pathway towards stopping this pandemic.
+Receiving a COVID-19 vaccination is the pathway towards stopping the pandemic.
 FOR MOST PEOPLE, THE BENEFITS OF THE VACCINE OUTWEIGH THE RISKS.

 AM I A CANDIDATE TO GET A VACCINE AGAINST COVID-19?